tsunami416604/azure-docs.hu-hu/articles/iot-edge/production-checklist.md

 ---
-title: Eszközök és üzemelő példányok előkészítése a termeléshez – Azure IoT Edge | Microsoft Docs
+title: Prepare devices and deployments for production - Azure IoT Edge | Microsoft Docs
-description: Megtudhatja, hogyan hozhatja létre a Azure IoT Edge-megoldását a fejlesztéstől a Termelésig, beleértve az eszközök beállítását a megfelelő tanúsítványokkal, valamint a jövőbeli programkód-frissítések üzembe helyezési tervének kidolgozását.
+description: Learn how to take your Azure IoT Edge solution from development to production, including setting up your devices with the appropriate certificates and making a deployment plan for future code updates.
 author: kgremban
 manager: philmea
 ms.author: kgremban